 - Keep your sugar levels under control and monitor them regularly.
 This can limit damage due to diabetes and will go a long way in keeping your feet healthy.

 - Check your feet regularly for blisters, sores, or swelling as you may have foot problems even if you feel no pain.
 Keep your toenails trimmed.

 - Keep your feet clean and dry.
 Make sure you wash your feet in warm rather than hot water.
 Opt for temperatures between 90 and 95°F.

 - Moisturize your feet but avoid the area between the toes.
-This area is prone to infection so it’s important to keep it dry.

 - Always wear shoes and socks.
 Don’t go barefoot even if you are indoors.
 By keeping them protected, you minimize the chances of injuring your feet.